solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ---

-In this guide, you will learn how to create a react-native mobile app that is both android and ios compatible.
-This app will mimic a cash app experience but run on the solana blockchain, showcasing that web3 products can have the same user experience as web2 products.
-To build this, we will need to write an anchor program, integrate the solana name service sdk, and integrate solana pay.
+In this guide, you will learn how to create a react-native mobile app that is both Android and iOS compatible.
+This app will mimic a cash app experience but run on the Solana blockchain, showcasing that web3 products can have the same user experience as web2 products.
+To build this, we will need to write an Anchor program, integrate the Solana Name Service SDK, and integrate Solana Pay.

 ## What You Will Learn

 - Setting up your environment
-- Creating a solana mobile dApp
+- Creating a Solana mobile dApp
 - Anchor program development
 - Anchor PDAs and accounts
 - Deploying a Solana program